-Two of the most popular methods of asset tracking are RFID and Barcode labeling.
+Today, two of the most popular methods of asset tracking are RFID and Barcode labeling.
 Both methods rely on physically attached tags or labels which are then tracked/logged via a handheld scanner, or even an RFID drone or portal.

-There are two types of Radio-Frequency Identification (RFID) tags that can be affixed to physical assets - “passive”and “active.”
+There are three types of Radio-Frequency Identification (RFID) tags — active, semi-passive, and passive.

-- Passive tags have an unlimited lifespan while the battery-powered active tags last between 1 - 3 years.
+- Passive tags have an unlimited lifespan while active tags last between 1 - 3 years

 Barcode labels require the use of an optical scanner which decodes and interprets the label’s black bars, which represent a series of numbers.
 This data contains information such as manufacturer, product names, and information like price in the case of a retail setting.